One Community Around the Lake

 The Machias Industrial Annexation Area is an approximately 67-acre area made up of 18 parcels and the Machias Road right-of-way to the northeast of current city boundaries.
 The annexation is being processed through the state’s 60% Petition Method, which allows for property owners representing at least 60% of the assessed value to petition the city to be annexed.
 Properties within this area would receive the city’s General Industrial zoning designation.

 On November 24, 2020, the City Council approved a revised resolution (2020-019) to accept the 60% annexation petition; provide a Notice of Intent to Annex to the Snohomish County Boundary Review Board (BRB); and assign proposed zoning and Comprehensive Plan designations upon annexation.
-An ordinance to finalize the annexation will be considered by the Council following the required 45-day BRB review period for File 15-2020, which ends on February 16, 2021.
-The Council is expected to take action on that ordinance in February or March 2021.
-For more information, contact Russ Wright, Community Development Director, at email@example.com or 425-622-9424.
+Following the required 45-day BRB review period for File 15-2020, on February 23, 2021 the City Council adopted Ordinance 1094, annexing the Machias Industrial Area.
+For more information, contact Russ Wright, Community Development Director, at firstname.lastname@example.org or 425-622-9424.

 The Southeast Interlocal Annexation area involves two areas within the city’s southeast UGA west of 123rd Ave SE and north of 20th St SE, as well as the entirety of the lake.
 Totaling approximately 500 acres of land plus the 1,000 acre lake, the area is primarily residential in nature and was assigned zoning pre-designations in 2019, with some minor amendments along 20th St SE in December 2020.
 The annexation is being pursued through a new interlocal agreement method approved by the state that became effective in June 2020.
 The City Council adopted a resolution on July 14, 2020 authorizing city staff to begin negotiations with Snohomish County on an interlocal agreement.
 The Lake Stevens Sewer District has also opted to join as a party to the agreement, and will be expanding their service boundaries via a separate annexation process.